schombert/Project-Alice/docs/rules.md

 We associate a "bank" with each nation, and we think of it as having a branch in each state within the nation.
 This bank has a central reserve of money and can accumulate loan interest (always positive; it never loses money on loans).
 If the bank has nearly no money, this loan interest is deposited directly into its central reserves.
 If the central bank's reserves are not empty, then the money is "distributed" to the branches. ("distributed" because, as you will see, that is only a rough analogy for what happens).
 To distribute it over the states, we keep a running total of the loan interest to subtract from as we visit each state.
 First we calculate for a state the fraction of the branch's reserve to the central bank's reserve and multiply the total loan interest by that fraction.
 If that amount is less that what remains in the running total, we give that amount to the branch as its loan interest and subtract it from the running total.
 If it is greater than what is left in the running total, we add what remains in the running total to the branch's loan interest.
 We then do not alter the running total and proceed to the next state.
 As you can tell, this method is going to be very order dependent in terms of what happens, and yet I have no idea if there is any canonical way the states are supposed to be ordered.
 In any case, after distribution we zero out the loan interest credited to the central bank.

 When a pop withdraws money to make a purchase, the amount that can be withdrawn is limited to the least of the pop's savings (obviously), the amount of savings stored in their state branch, and the money in the central bank's reserves - the amount it has lent out.
 The amount is then subtracted from both the local branch and the central bank, as well as the pop's account.
 NOTE: a pop's bank account is in addition to any money it has on hand.
 Pops try to keep about twice their needs spending out of the bank and as cash on hand.
 However, if a pop is satisfying all of its luxury needs (or nearly so) it will put define:POP_SAVINGS x its cash on hand into the bank.
 (Adding an identical amount to its state branch and central bank ledgers.)

+The banks of great powers start with (8 - rank) x 20 + 100 in them.

+Every day, a nation must pay its creditors.
+It must pay national-modifier-to-loan-interest x debt-amount x interest-to-debt-holder-rate / 30 to the national bank that made the loan (possibly taking out further loans to do so).
+If a nation cannot pay and the amount it owes is less than define:SMALL_DEBT_LIMIT, the nation it owes money to gets an `on_debtor_default_small` event (with the nation defaulting in the from slot).
+Otherwise, the event is pulled from `on_debtor_default`.
+The nation then goes bankrupt.
+It receives the `bad_debter` modifier for define:BANKRUPCY_EXTERNAL_LOAN_YEARS years (if it goes bankrupt *again* within this period, creditors receive an `on_debtor_default_second` event).
+It receives the `in_bankrupcy` modifier for define:BANKRUPCY_DURATION days.
+Its prestige is reduced by a factor of define:BANKRUPCY_FACTOR, and each of its pops has their militancy increase by 2.
+Any unit or building constructions being undertaken by the state are canceled, as are factories under construction (that is, if the state is allowed to destroy factories, what an odd limitation).
+All war subsidies are canceled.
+All the spending sliders are also adjusted and factory subsidies are turned off, but this is probably for the benefit of the AI.

+When a nation takes a loan, the interest-to-debt-holder-rate is set at nation-taking-the-loan-technology-loan-interest-modifier + define:LOAN_BASE_INTEREST, with a minimum of 0.01.

 ### Maximum loan amount